 Water Supply Risk at a Glance

 One of the most significant risks that the MBTA Communities zoning requirement poses to Carlisle concerns our water supply.
 It's important to note that Carlisle lacks a town water backup, setting it apart from many other communities.
+Therefore, preserving our water supply and protecting our drinking water should be of paramount importance when determining how Carlisle will respond to the MBTA Communities zoning requirement.

 -